dterracino/SIGGuidelines.Analyzers/README.md

 # SIGGuidelines.Analyzers
-## A set of diagnostic analyzers inspired by the book Building Maintainable Software
+## A set of diagnostic analyzers inspired by the book
+## Building Maintainable Software
-This repository contains an example implementation of diagnostic rules for Visual Studio 2015 ([Roslyn analyzers](https://msdn.microsoft.com/en-us/magazine/dn879356.aspx)) inspired by the book [Writing Maintainable Software](http://shop.oreilly.com/product/0636920049159.do) by Joost Visser and his colleagues from the [Software Improvement Group](https://www.sig.eu).
+This repository contains an example implementation of diagnostic rules for Visual Studio 2015 ([Roslyn analyzers](https://msdn.microsoft.com/en-us/magazine/dn879356.aspx)) inspired by the book [Building Maintainable Software](http://shop.oreilly.com/product/0636920049159.do) by Joost Visser and his colleagues from the [Software Improvement Group](https://www.sig.eu).

 The following guidelines from the book are implemented as diagnostic analyzers: